C-Stew/c-stew.github.io-old/index.md

 ![Profile Image](/content/TFH_Blue_Link_24-bit.png)

-**I'm a highschool student from the United States who's into video games, computers, coding and design.
+**I'm a highschool student from the United States who's into video games, computers, coding, and design.
 I'm currently studying Java as well as experimenting with 3D Design in my spare time, among other hobbies.**

 ---